lincity-ng/lincity-ng/README.md

 ### Objective

-You can win Lincity either by building a sustainable economy or by evacuating all citizens with spaceships.
+You can win Lincity-NG either by building a sustainable economy or by evacuating all citizens with spaceships.

 ### Controls